hffriman/Freemans-Party-Games/README.md

 <h2>Introduction</h2>
 <p>I created this game with the Godot Engine.</p>
-<p>It all started with a funny dice game idea I had created in my head.
+<p>It all started with a funny dice game I had created in my head.
 When I started bringing that idea to life, I was asked by my relatives to create a lotto number generator.</p>
 <p>That is why I decided to create both the Dice Game and the Lotto Geneator -- and combine them into a single game.

 <h2>Game 1: Dice Game</h2>